 Preparation of an acceptable research document, the results of which will be validated through the presentation of a doctoral lecture-recital in ORGPR 8792.
-A doctoral student preparing an organ document will enroll in ORGCL 8000 Doctoral Research and Writing until the document is completed.
-Two Hours.

 Organ Private

 ORGPR 1700 Organ Master Class

 Group performance experience in which the members of each applied teacher's studio gather for performance, instruction, and discussion.
 Enrollment required each semester a student is enrolled in private organ.
 Students are expected to minister in the music program of a local church or organization.